virxh/shero-test/README.md

 How to run:

-Download and UnZIP or clone the project
-Run Live Server in "index.html"
+Download and UnZIP or clone the project; Run Live Server in "index.html"